POptUS/IBCDFO/pounders/README.md

               = -1 if input was fatally incorrect (error message shown) = -2 if a valid model produced X[nf] == X[xk_in] or (mdec == 0, hF[nf] == hF[xk_in])
               = -3 error if a NaN was encountered
-              = -4 error in TRSP Solver
+              = -4 error in TRSP solver
               = -5 unable to get model improvement with current parameters xk_in    [int] Index of point in X representing approximate minimizer
 ````